anchore/syft/README.md

   # SYFT_REGISTRY_INSECURE_USE_HTTP env var
   insecure-use-http: false

+  # filepath to a CA certificate (or directory containing *.crt, *.cert, *.pem) used to generate the client certificate
+  # SYFT_REGISTRY_CA_CERT env var
+  ca-cert: ""

   # credentials for specific registries
   auth:
       # the URL to the registry (e.g. "docker.io", "localhost:5000", etc.)
       # SYFT_REGISTRY_AUTH_AUTHORITY env var
     - authority: ""

       # SYFT_REGISTRY_AUTH_USERNAME env var
       username: ""

       # SYFT_REGISTRY_AUTH_PASSWORD env var
       password: ""

       # note: token and username/password are mutually exclusive
       # SYFT_REGISTRY_AUTH_TOKEN env var
       token: ""

+      # filepath to the client certificate used for TLS authentication to the registry
+      # SYFT_REGISTRY_AUTH_TLS_CERT env var
+      tls-cert: ""

+      # filepath to the client key used for TLS authentication to the registry
+      # SYFT_REGISTRY_AUTH_TLS_KEY env var
+      tls-key: ""

-      # - ... # note, more credentials can be provided via config file only
+    # - ... # note, more credentials can be provided via config file only (not env vars)

 # generate an attested SBOM
 attest: